galczo5/mythical-angular/content/posts/testbed-time.md

 ## Summary

-I've expected before doing the test that the time of the test will be linear.
+I expected before doing the test that the time of the test will be linear.
 It's a simple loop, so it's natural.
 What is fascinating is that when I had a small number of iterations, the difference between my two tests was significantly greater.
-When I had a lot of iterations, the difference was still visible, but time per iteration was shrinking.
+When I had a lot of iterations, the difference was still visible, but the time per iteration was shrinking.

-So why not to verify it...?
+So why not verify it...?

 ONE LAST TEST: 100000 ITERATIONS!